 All Beloit population data above are from the US Census Bureau.

-The population data for Beloit are from the Census' American Community Survey 2017 5-year estimates and the Census' 2018 Population Estimates.
-The demographic data for Ashland, Jamestown, Lyons, and Mission Hills are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
+The population data for Beloit are from the Census' American Community Survey 2018 5-year estimates and the Census' 2019 Population Estimates.
+The demographic data for Ellsworth, Erie, Lyons, and Mission Hills are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2018 5-year estimates, and were downloaded on 19 December 2019.
 Check out our FAQ section for more details.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group

 We have 25+ years of experience and proprietary data-wrangling technology to research, download, format, analyze, visualize & cite the data you need.

 "Your starter report certainly saved me a considerable amount of time.
 I am just too busy to garner this needed data any other way.
 It truly would have taken hours of an employee's time or my own to get this much information.
 I was fortunate to find a company that had all the demographics that I needed and at a very reasonable price."

 — Steven Silva

 "My supervisor had assigned me the task of getting population data for the county for our required county education strategic plan.
 I had some information from Kids Count but need race, gender, age, etc. and the government census site was shutdown.
 I was so surprised to get a report within seconds and it had lots of charts and graphs that my supervisor liked."